DNA Profile of Physical Evidence Help to Establish Hidden Secret

 Keywords: Forensic science; Child sexual assault Exhibits; Organic extraction; DNA profiling; Mixed profile

 Child sexual abuse is a major problem in India, most of the time sexual abuse offenders are acquainted with the victim, approximately 30% are relatives of the child, 60% may be family friends, baby sitters or neighbors, only 10% of child abuse cases where strangers are involved (Child sexual abuse in India) .
-The ever increasing rape cases in Delhi particularly the child sexual abuse has no respite even stringent laws like Protection of Children from Sexual Offences (POCSO) Act .to address effectively the sexual abuse and sexual exploitation of children and also to define different forms of sexual abuse.
+The ever increasing rape cases in Delhi particularly the child sexual abuse has no respite even stringent laws like Protection of Children from Sexual Offences (POCSO) Act .
+The main objective of POSCO was to address effectively the sexual abuse and sexual exploitation of children and also to define different forms of sexual abuse.
 It includes speedy trial and increased penalties for the offenders.
 In spite of all the efforts, sexual assault cases are still increasing day by day.
 The traditional methods for criminals identification is time taking, less reliable and unable to fixed the criminals because of crimes nature and its complexity.
 The short tandem repeat (STR) DNA profiling by Forensic science experts now became highly acceptable tool to ascertain the individuality of victim & suspects in various criminal and civil cases .

 STR is now became an advanced tool in human identification purposes.
 It can determine the identity of a person from the body fluids like blood, saliva, semen, sweat, tissues, teeth, skin, hair roots, bones etc. It is one of the most valid and useful methods for the comparison of different loci on DNA from two or more samples [4,5].
 Since, DNA profile is unique for an individual except twins thus evidence based on it ascertain the truth.
 STR is present in the microsatellite region of the nuclear DNA, consisting of a unit of 2-13 nucleotides repeated hundreds of times in a row which is specific for each individual.
 STR analysis measures the repeating units of an individual accurately .
 The polymorphic nature of the STR regions discriminate between one DNA profile to another making it valuable for forensic investigation .
 AmpFISTR Identifiler Plus® kit, a globally recognized multiplex PCR kit for highly challenged biological samples .
 Our genome contains thousands upon thousands of STR markers of which only small core set of loci have been selected for its use in forensic science for the evidence in court of low .
 The present study was designed to explore the scientific evidences to identify an alleged case of sexual assault on a three years old girl child.